edcarp/2020-07-01-sfc-online/setup-python-workshop.md

 ## Data
+### Spreadsheet and Openrefine

-You can download all of the data used in this workshop by clicking [this download link](https://ndownloader.figshare.com/articles/6262019/versions/4).
+For the Spreadhseet and Openrefine classes you can download all of the data used in this workshop by clicking [this download link](https://ndownloader.figshare.com/articles/6262019/versions/4).
 The file is 206 KB.

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed